This series article that are learning note for Learning Perl by Randal L. Schwartz, brian d foy, and Tom Phoenix published by O’REILLY.

 ###How Do I Compile My Perl Program?

-interpreter compiles and runs your program in one user step:
+Just run your Perl program.
+The perl interpreter compiles and runs your program in one user step:

 $ perl my_program